mfroeling/QMRITools/README.md

 	* elastix.exe
 	* transformix.exe

-All functionality is tested under windows 10 with the latest Mathematica version.
+All functionality is tested under Windows 10 with the latest Mathematica version.
-Elastix compatibility has been tested for MacOSX but is not guaranteed but we are working on making all tools both Linux and MacOSX compatible.
+The Mathematica code is cross platform compatible with the exception of the external tools which are compiled for each OS.
+The toolbox provides compiled versions for each OS but their functionality is not guaranteed.
+The Elastix version used is 4.9 with OpenCL support.
+Additionally Elastix needs to be compiles with the PCA metrics, all DTI related parameters and all affine related parameters.

+Although cross platform compatibility is provided I have only limited options for testing so if any issues arise please let me know.

 ## Demonstrations